Cytescale/titan/README.md

 ## Titan respository

-Building a cool portfolio builder based on Next.js Framework
+Titan is a portfolio/website builder